Booking Terms & Conditions for BIC Courses

 In-person programmes only

-Students will be accommodated by the College in a building leased and managed by the College and staffed by members of College staff.
-Students are responsible for any damage caused by them to the property itself or any item in the property.
-The College reserves the right to recover costs for any damages incurred.
+Students will be accommodated by the College in local student residences leased by the College or with carefully selected local host-families.
+Students are responsible for any damage caused by them to the property where they are accommodated or to any item belonging to the property.
+The College reserves the right to recover costs for any damages incurred from the deposit.

 All students are expected to arrive before 18:00 on the official Arrival Day and leave before 14.00 on Departure Day each term.
 The College has no half term holidays and no fixed exeat weekends, although parents may take students out of College at weekends, by prior arrangement.